the-teachingRSE-project/competencies/competencies.md

 This RSE is interested in SysOps and system administration and sets up IT infrastructures for and with researchers.
 Therefore, this specialisation on the one hand requires a deep knowledge of physical computer and network hardware and on the other hand knowledge about setup and configuration of particular server software.
-Those specialised RSEs know how to acquire, setup and maintain general-purpose as well as domain specific infrastructure, e.g. setup of virtual machines on hypervisors or the planning and setup of compute server clusters for GPU based machine learning.
+Those specialised RSEs know how to acquire, set up and maintain general-purpose as well as domain specific infrastructure, e.g. setup of virtual machines on hypervisors or the planning and setup of compute server clusters for GPU based machine learning.
 As an interface between the researchers and the infrastructure, they take care of user management, access permissions, and configuration of required services, for example.